thewtex/thesis/plaque_strain/plaque_strain.rst

 .. epigraph::

   where the scaling factor is one plus the normal strain in that direction if the strain is small.
-Improvement of the strain *SNRe*, described in Chapters 3 and 4, for a uniform phantom is demonstrated in |companding|.
+Improvement of the strain signal-to-noise ratio (*SNRe*), described in Chapters 3 and 4, for a uniform phantom is demonstrated in |companding|.
 There is a significant improvement in the *SNRe* when scaling the matching block.
 The amount of this improvement increases with the increase in strain magnitude.